UnterrainerInformatik/GameDevelopmentLinks/README.md

 ## Artistic Material
 All the sites I link to in this paragraph contain "free for commercial use" material, although they may contain non-free material as well.
 It's your responsibility to check before you use it.
 You won't be able to dodge the fight with the even or odd license when dealing with creative content, so you might as well get over it.
+### Mixed
+* [**Open Game Art**](http://opengameart.org/) - A site containing a rather limited collection of open art, but still, worth a look.
+* [**Gamedeveloper Studio**](http://www.gamedeveloperstudio.com/) - Looking for game assets?
+Are you looking for professional quality assets for your games?
+Would you like to cut your development time in half?
+This site contains some royalty free content.

+Would you prefer not to invest hundreds or thousands of dollars into your title?

 ### Graphics
 You want a sky-, grass- or other texture?
 These sites contain, besides other stuff, free-for-commercial-use textures.